rails/rails/guides/source/upgrading_ruby_on_rails.md

-2. Use your existing `secret_key_base` from the `secret_token.rb` initializer to set the SECRET_KEY_BASE environment variable for whichever users running the Rails application in production mode.
+2. Use your existing `secret_key_base` from the `secret_token.rb` initializer to set the SECRET_KEY_BASE environment variable for whichever users running the Rails application in production.
 Alternatively, you can simply copy the existing `secret_key_base` from the `secret_token.rb` initializer to `secrets.yml` under the `production` section, replacing '<%= ENV["SECRET_KEY_BASE"] %>'.